Published 2 February 2019, updated 9 July 2019

 Cheryl explains how preserving cognitive function is an essential element for those living with the disease: “For some people with Huntington’s disease, they may be unaware of how much chorea - which are the motor symptoms - they actually have, and their chorea is less bothersome to them than it is to their loved ones that observe them daily.
 John and Meghan acknowledged they would have tolerated chorea all day long and stayed a bit more of themselves if cognitively and emotionally they were fine.”

 Roche has recently embarked on a pivotal clinical programme in Huntington’s disease.
-Mai-Lise Nguyen, Patient Partnership Director in Rare Diseases Pharma Research and Early Development (pRED), is working closely with patient groups and representatives and is enthusiastic about the patient-centric approach: “Our teams are really focused on co-creating together with the patient community.
+Mai-Lise Nguyen, Global Patient Partnership for Rare Diseases at Roche, is working closely with patient groups and representatives and is enthusiastic about the patient-centric approach: “Our teams are really focused on co-creating together with the patient community.
 We recognise the need as well as the potential that this approach has in order to design better pre-clinical and clinical programmes, move faster and develop more meaningful endpoints - and ultimately deliver a transformative medicine to patients.”

 Especially in rare disease like Huntington's, it is essential to ensure the patient experience is incorporated into research, development and protocol.
 Cheryl (centre) and Mai-Lise (left) discuss clinical trial design.